‘Destiny’ Guide For Crota’s End Raid Changes And New Challenge Modes

 Loot

-Successfully completing the Crota’s End Raid and both challenges will reward players with one of the new Exotic versions of Raid weapons like the Fang of Ir Yut, Word of Crota, Abys Defiant, and Oversould Edict.
-There is also the new Age of Triumph Ornament which can be applied to Raid armor.
+Successfully completing the Crota’s End Raid and both challenges will reward players with one of the new Exotic versions of Raid weapons like the Fang of Ir Yut, Word of Crota, Abyss Defiant, and Oversoul Edict.
+There is also the new Age of Triumph Ornament, which can be applied to Raid armor.

 Players will receive Raid armor up to 400 Light when completing the 390 Light level Crota’s End Raid whether they complete the challenge or not.